rclone/rclone/MANUAL.md

 When using this mode it is recommended that --buffer-size is not set too big and --vfs-read-ahead is set large if required.

+**IMPORTANT** not all file systems support sparse files.
+In particular FAT/exFAT do not.
+Rclone will perform very badly if the cache directory is on a filesystem which doesn't support sparse files and it will log an ERROR message if one is detected.

 ## VFS Performance

 These flags may be used to enable/disable features of the VFS for